-What's a good price on a Used 2005 Toyota Celica?
+What's a good price for a New 2005 Toyota Celica?

-Which used 2005 Toyota Celicas are available in my area?
+Which 2005 Toyota Celicas are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2005 Toyota Celica for sale near.
-Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
-Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 2005 Toyota Celica.
+Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
+Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2005 Toyota Celica.

-Can't find a used 2005 Toyota Celicas you want in your area?
+Can't find a new 2005 Toyota Celicas you want in your area?
 Consider a broader search.

-Find a used Toyota Celica for sale - 6 great deals out of 21 listings starting at $17,781.
+Find a new Toyota Celica for sale - 11 great deals out of 17 listings starting at $20,367.

-Find a used certified pre-owned Toyota for sale - 7 great deals out of 10 listings starting at $21,425.
+Find a new Toyota for sale - 7 great deals out of 9 listings starting at $16,840.

 Should I lease or buy a 2005 Toyota Celica?